BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 FND Hope is a registered charity whose stated mission is to promote awareness of FND, support affected individuals and advance research for the prevention, treatment and recovery of the condition.

-We are the leading solicitors for compensation claims involving Functional Neurological Disorder (FND), regularly achieving awards well into six figures.
-Those results are only possible as a result of our unrivalled knowledge and understanding of FND and how to accumulate and build the evidence required for a claim to succeed.
+We are leading solicitors for Functional Neurological Disorder compensation claims, and regularly achieve awards well into six figures.
+Those results are only possible as a result of our unrivalled knowledge and understanding of FND and how to accumulate and build the evidence required for a successful claim.

-As Functional Neurological Disorder lawyers we understand just how debilitating your condition is and the fundamental importance of protecting your and your family’s future financial security.
+As Functional Neurological Disorder solicitors, we understand just how debilitating your condition is.
+We also understand the fundamental importance of protecting your and your family’s future financial security.

-It’s a sad fact that most law firms have little if any experience of pursuing claims involving FND.
-In fact, the vast majority of our clients begin their compensation claims with other law firms they see advertising in the media, but quickly become disillusioned with their lack of knowledge and appalling levels of service.
+It’s a sad fact that most law firms have little, if any, experience of pursuing claims involving FND.
+In fact, the vast majority of our clients begin their compensation claims with other law firms.
+However, they quickly become disillusioned with their lack of knowledge and often appalling levels of service.
 As one client told us, “BLB represented me, unlike my last solicitor who tried to process me through a sausage machine.”

-BLB partner and FND solicitor, Bruce Dyer, said “that is not an uncommon reaction.
-Initially, with all new clients our focus is treatment.
-We need to help them achieve the best improvement possible so that our medical experts can more accurately predict any future limitations they may have.
-Armed with that information we can then begin the process of putting a valuation on the claim to take into account all future financial losses and needs.”
+BLB partner and FND solicitor, Bruce Dyer, said “that’s not an uncommon reaction.
+Initially, with all new clients, our focus is treatment.
+We need to help them to achieve the best improvement possible so that our medical experts can more accurately predict the level of any future limitations.
+Armed with that information we can then begin the process of putting a valuation on the claim to take into account their future needs and financial losses.”

 How will my claim be funded?

-Most of our clients instruct us on a no win/no fee basis, although you may already have in place legal expenses insurance to cover your legal expenses.
+Most of our clients instruct us on a no win/no fee basis, although you may already have in place legal expenses insurance to fund your claim.
+Find out more about legal costs.

 Make an Enquiry